Skip to main content

 They ensure compliance, fairness, and workload balance.

-Example: “Employees most work exactly 40 hours a week”
+Example: “Employees must work exactly 40 hours a week”

 Skill-Based rules ensure rules calculate the correct values for employees based on their FTE, and takes away the effort of manually editing values based on the differing values for employees.
 FTE buckets define employee workload ranges (e.g., “Part-Time” 0.00-0.60, “Full-Time” 0.80-1.00).